Retirement

 Where will your retirement money come from?
 If you’re like most people, qualified-retirement plans, Social Security, personal savings and investments are expected to play a role.
 Once you have estimated the amount of money you may need for retirement, a sound approach involves taking a close look at your potential retirement-income sources.

-Here are five facts about Social Security that might surprise you.
+Here are five facts about Social Security that are important to keep in mind.

 Should You Borrow from Your 401(k)?